zeroc-ice/ice-demos/cpp11/Glacier2/simpleChat/README.md

-This example demonstrates the use of a Glacier2 session to create a very simple chat server.
+This example presents a very simple chat server to demonstrate the use of a [Glacier2 session][1].

 To run the demo, first start the chat server: